 candidates in areas where women have been historically rarely elected?

-Survey experiments and qualitative focus-group interviews will be carried out in phases over 2019 and early 2020.
+Survey experiments and qualitative focus-group interviews will be carried out in phases from December 2019.